Logo

 void netsnmp_handler_free (netsnmp_mib_handler *handler)

-dulpicates a handler and all subsequent handlers see also _clone_handler
+Duplicates a MIB handler and all subsequent handlers.

 void netsnmp_handler_registration_free (netsnmp_handler_registration *reginfo)

-free the resources associated with a handler registration object
+Free resources associated with a handler registration object.

 NETSNMP_INLINE